 Attendance will be taken in each Respiratory Therapy Program class.
 Attendance in class may be a requirement for some classes and attendance points may be assigned.
-Due to the critical nature of a respiratory therapist's job, his/her knowledge, skills and behaviors are held to a high standard.
+Due to the critical nature of a respiratory therapist's job, his/her knowledge, skills, and behaviors are held to a high standard.
 To miss class and the knowledge from the class may result in lower and even failing grades even if an attendance clause is not included in the grade.
-As a result, it is assumed that a student will attend classes, labs and clinical courses as well as to be on time for the start.
-All clinic courses will have attendance/tardiness standards of conduct that if not followed will result in dismissal from the program.
-In general, all clinic absences are to be made up.
+As a result, it is assumed that a student will attend classes, labs, and clinical courses as well as to be on time for the start.
+All clinic courses will have attendance/tardiness standards of conduct that, if not followed, will result in dismissal from the program.